1. Home: Explore careers

 Day-to-day tasks

-On a typical day you could:
+As a music therapist you could:

-• plan and prepare for sessions
+• assess your client's needs, plan therapy goals and prepare for sessions

 • use a variety of musical styles and instruments in client-led, group or individual therapy sessions